Low lake level pumping station

-Water levels at Lake Mead water levels have dropped more than 130 feet since the drought began in 2002.
+Water levels at Lake Mead have dropped more than 130 feet since the drought began in 2002.
 If the lake dips below elevation 895 feet, Hoover Dam can no longer release water downstream to California, Arizona, and Mexico.

 Development of the pumping station involved constructing a 26-foot-diameter access shaft more than 500 feet deep, then excavating a 12,500-square-foot underground cavern at its bottom.

 The cavern, known as a forebay, connects with 34 vertical shafts — each 500 feet deep and 6 feet in diameter — to accommodate the station’s submersible pumping units.